 I don’t have an idea.
 Can I still apply?

 Yes – we have a limited number of spots for floating founders.
 Floating founders join our program for the first six weeks as free agents.
 During the six weeks, we expect you to meet all of the teams and offer to assist them in building their company and product.
 At the end of the six week period, if a team invites you to continue working with their team, you can join the company.
 You can apply as a floating founder here.

 What do I get if accepted into the program?

-You will receive hands-on marketing and fundraising consulting for three-months and access to our network.
-You will also receive $20,000, which most founders use to pay for living expenses in NYC, and office space for you and your employees in our Soho Loft for three months.
+You will receive hands-on marketing and fundraising consulting for three-months and access to our network, seed capital, and office space for you and your employees in our Soho Loft for three months.
 Click here to learn more about how the program works.